 This policy governs computer and network usage for faculty, staff and students at BFIT.
 As a user of these resources, you are responsible for reading and understanding the following documented information.
 This documented information protects the consumers of computing resources, computing hardware and networks, and system administrators.
-(Contact the Director of Information Technology (CMIT) if you have any questions.)
+(Contact the IT Services office if you have any questions.)